 All professional services organizations have their own style in terms of how detailed they are in their pricing and how they describe the services that are to be delivered.

-Other organizations vary the rate based on type of service or skill set.
-A senior consultant may command a higher hourly than a junior consultant.
+Other organizations vary the rate based on the type of service or skill set.
+A senior consultant may command a higher hourly rate than a junior consultant.

 A Pre-Purchased Block of Services